molspintron/HYDRA/README.md

 -------------------------------

 HYDRA is a tool to compute hybridization functions using atom-centered basis sets.
 It can perform local decompositions of hybridization functions.
+A scientific discussion of this decomposition is given in https://doi.org/10.26434/chemrxiv.13655435.v1

-The tool was developed by Dr. Marc Philipp Bahlke (in Fortran) and re-written in C++ by Michaela Schneeberger, for an improved performance.
+The tool was developed at University of Hamburg by Dr. Marc Philipp Bahlke (in Fortran) and re-written in C++ by Michaela Schneeberger, for an improved performance.